ohjho/Server-Monitoring-Script/README.md

 }
 ```

-This script can be installed on several machines that report to a central monitoring server.
+This script can be installed on several machines that report to a central Slack channel.

 The destination, checking interval, sending attempts after failure and timeout between resending attempts can be set through arguments, use `python3 server_monitor.py -h` for more.

 ## Usage

-Clone the script with `git clone`.
+Shallow Clone the repo with `git clone --depth 1 https://github.com/ohjho/Server-Monitoring-Script.git`.

-Install Python.

-Install the required libraries `pip3 install -r requirements.txt`.
+Make sure you have Python 3.7 and install the required libraries `pip3 install -r requirements.txt`.

-To test the script output run with `python3 server_monitor.py`.
+To test the script output run `python3 server_monitor.py`.

 ### Use with a config file
-You can supply a config file like `python3 server_monitor.py -c config.yaml` to gain more control of the monitor and only get slack messages when limits are reached.
+You can supply a config file by `python3 server_monitor.py -c config.yaml` to gain more control of the monitor and only get slack messages when limits are reached.
 [Here's](config_example.yaml) an example config file:
 ```
 dev:
   environment: